 A pear-shaped diamond or gemstone combines the best of the round brilliant cut with the tapered marquise.
 Pear shapes are round at one end and tapered at the other, with a total of 58 facets for the ultimate sparkle and brilliance.
 Also called the pear cut, teardrop, or tear-shaped cut, this cut was first designed in the mid-1400s, and even centuries later remains a popular option for elegant rings.

 There is no single proportion that is ideal for pear-shaped stones, though a width-to-length ratio of 1:1.5 is considered the most brilliant and aesthetically pleasing choice.
-There are “fatter” and “slimmer” pear shapes available, however, and the choice of stone shape is largely a matter of personal preference.
+There are “fatter”, "flatter" and “slimmer” pear shapes available, however, and the choice of stone shape is largely a matter of personal preference.
+Some pear shapes may contain a "bow tie" which will be caused by the depth of the individual stone.
 The overall curvature, however, should be aligned so that the sharp tip of the stone is in a straight line with the center of the rounded lobe, or else the shape may appear lopsided and its brilliance can be compromised.

 • Carat Weight